- Sep 2017

 Praise for Scheherazade by Anthony O'Neill

 ‘O’Neill writes with authority, blending fact, fiction and fable in this brilliant debut ... a spirited and linguistic satire ...
 I enjoyed this book immensely.
-It is so alive you can almost smell the air.
-O’Neill spins his own fantastic tales to match the original stories, packing his pages with vivid imagery, woven together with wit, philosophy, poetry, eroticism and memorable characters.’
+It is so alive you can almost smell the air.’
 The Independent on Sunday

 ‘The many twists and turns propel the story in a manner worthy of the novel’s eponymous heroine; there are enough cliff-hangers here to satisfy the most jaded of readers ...
 O’Neill absorbs his research into a novel of over 500 pages that never flaunts its learning.
 Scenes set in the teeming streets of Baghdad or during the sailors’ punishing trek through the desert are especially vivid ...
 This is a rousing read, and anything but pale.’
 The Good Book Guide, UK

-‘This is a remarkable and mysterious first novel, elegantly written and vividly characterised.
-Riffing on the Arabian Nights has been done before, but never with as much aplomb as here.
-As well as being a considerable piece of storytelling, this is a striking testament to the power of the imagination.’
+‘A remarkable and mysterious first novel, elegantly written and vividly characterised.
+Riffing on the Arabian Nights has been done before, but never with as much aplomb.’
 Publishing News, UK

 ‘Mastery of storytelling is its hallmark.
 He relates a thrilling, complicated quest.
 O’Neill is boldly and rightly convinced of his power to engross us, and cheeky enough to add to Scheherazade’s tally of 1001 tales.’
 The Herald Sun